monash-human-power/MHP-website/src/markdown/bike.md

 bikes:
   - name: Priscilla
     version: 3
-    description: >+
-      The third iteration of our bike, nicknamed Priscilla, is currently under development.
-In manufacturing, we have added wheel skirts, wells, and wheel covers to optimise each wheel rotation.
-The fairing has been updated to a more aerodynamic shape that is made of Carbon Fibre and Kevlar Shell.
-      Our new Integration Latch method allows us to lock our roof and base fairings together from both inside and out.
-Our wireless sensors allow us to communicate with the central DAS, a network of antenna nodes connected to the bike.
-The Vision System Bit has also been optimised for a better field of view and aerodynamics.
-The DAS communicates with both the Vision System Bit and the rest of the team back at the chase car.
-Due to the coronavirus pandemic, we have been forced to pause manufacturing.
-However, we are using this time to refine our designs, research, and train, while we eagerly anticipate returning to the workshop.
+    description: Version 3 of our bike, named Priscilla, is currently under development.
+Key improvements implemented on Pricilla include the optimisation of the wheel rotations, and a more aerodynamic fairing design.
+The data acquisition system has also been enhanced to help further analyse the performance of the bike.
+Unfortunately, due to the coronavirus pandemic, we have suspended all manufacturing.
+However, we are using this time to research and refine our designs while we eagerly anticipate returning to the workshop.
     start_year: 2019
     end_year: 2021
-    top_speed_km: Remains to be seen
+    top_speed_km: (TBD)
     image: ../images/bike_v3.png
   - name: Wombat
     version: 2
-    description: Wombat is the second iteration of our bike.
+    description: "Version 2 of our bike is called Wombat.
 The significance of Wombat lies in design process, where the integration of each subsystem was considered holistically for the first time.
-In this iteration, there was a clear relationship between each component of the bike, which lead to a better understanding of the function and contribution of each component
+In this version, there was a clear relationship between each component of the bike, which lead to a better understanding of the function and contribution of each component. "
     start_year: 2018
     end_year: 2019
     top_speed_km: "81.4"
     image: ../images/wombat.jpg
   - name: Blacksmith
     version: 1
-    description: Blacksmith was originally a final year project of an engineering student that turned into the foundation of MHP.
+    description: "Blacksmith was originally built by a team of final year engineering students for their Final Year Project at Monash University.
+      This formed Version 1 of the bike and the foundation of MHP.
+In order for Blacksmith to be competitive, its design was further revised for better performance and to address safety requirements.
+The completed design – incorporating the modifications made from Version 1 – is referred to as Version 1.5. "
     start_year: 2014
     end_year: 2018
     top_speed_km: "64.8"